Ferdinand57/bonbon_shop/README.md

 WARNING: Make sure the AJAX GET and POST can be done securely.

-Add a new product entry with the value of the mood field as follows.
+Add a new product entry with the value of the product field as follows.
 Other fields can be filled in according to your preference.
 ```
 <img src=x onerror="alert('XSS!');">
 ```